gafdot/AluraFlix/README.md

 # AluraFlix
-The AluraFlix API is the back-end for a video sharing platform.
-This project was developed so I can introduce my programming skills.
-Therefore, since now I want to thank you for your attention and for the time you are spending checking out my work.

 To build this API, I applied the RESTful principles and developed it using the Java language.
 I implemented Spring Boot Framework to set up the web application.
 Regarding the database, I persisted on MySQL and for the tests I employed the in-memory H2.
 The integration was done using JPA and Hibernate technologies, beyond Spring Data which provided the connection with the database.